WWTV: News operation

 On October 31, 2007, WWTV/WWUP began producing a weeknight 10 o'clock newscast on new sister station WFQX.
 On January 7, 2008, CBS began requiring affiliates to carry The Early Show in its entirety.
 The third hour of Michigan This Morning, which had been running from 7 to 8 in the morning, was moved to WFQX and expanded to two hours.
 That evening on WFQX, WWTV/WWUP launched the market's first 7 o'clock newscast.
 In April 2013, WWTV and WFQX became the only television stations in the market to broadcast news in High Definition.

-In addition to its main studios, WWTV/WWUP operates two news bureaus in Traverse City (located on Aero Park Drive, near Cherry Capital Airport) and Petoskey.
+In addition to its main studios, WWTV/WWUP operates a news bureau in Petoskey.
+Before moving most of its operations to Traverse City, it also operated a Traverse City bureau on Aero Park Drive near Cherry Capital Airport.
 During its weather forecasts, WWTV/WWUP uses live, NOAA National Weather Service radar data from several regional sites.
 This data is presented on-screen as the "Doppler 9&10 Radar Network".
 The main signal comes from the radar located at the NWS Local Forecast Office in Gaylord.
 Mondays through Thursdays after the 11 o'clock news, the station airs Sports Extra, an extended sportscast.
 During high school sports season, Friday night 11 o'clock newscasts devote over 20 minutes to Sports Overtime.
 Known as "the original big show", it regularly features highlights from more than a dozen area high school sporting events and has won numerous awards for the station.
 9&10's website features video content from news and sports.